9 IoT training certifications to take your next career step

 This is a free, six-module online course suited for beginners who are getting their feet wet in IoT.

-Once the six modules are completed, a final exam is given, and a certificate is awarded upon passing the exam.
+Once the six modules are completed, a final exam is given and a certificate is awarded upon passing the exam.

 You can choose which courses you want to complete.
 These include the "Introduction to the Internet of Things and Embedded Systems," "The Arduino Platform and C Programming," "Interfacing with the Arduino," "The Raspberry Pi Platform and Python Programming for the Raspberry Pi," "Interfacing with the Raspberry Pi" and "Programming for the Internet of Things Project."

-6. Arcitura's Certified IoT Architect
+6. Arcitura's IoT Architecture Course and Certification

 7. Internet of Things certification from University of California, Irvine